muccg/jira-client/README.md

 If used for the first time, you will be asked for your JIRA credentials.
 The credentials will be saved for future requests in HOME_DIR/.ccgjira

 ## Functionality
-this is initial version of the client with limited functionality that follows the workflow:
+This is initial version of the client with limited functionality that follows the workflow:
 * Retrieve all available projects for a logged in user and list them,
 * User selects a project,
 * User provides search term,